prisma/pulse-inngest-demo/README.md

     3. Pulse service
 1. Open https://localhost:3000 in your browser - you should see a simple UI with a form
 1. Enter a user name and email address, then click the button
-1. Watch your terminal logs to observe the events
+1. Watch your terminal logs to observe the events.
+Prisma Pulse will detect the database change that was applied by NextJS, and submit an event to Inngest.
+Inngest will pick up the event, and initiate a workflow to onboard the new user.
+The code will not send real emails, but will simply demonstrate the functionality of the workflow.

 ### Deploy live